-This somewhat unconventional cinema house is an absolute must, especially for film lovers!
-Reg Hartt is a captivating man, he has opened his (quite illegal) cinema in his house and shows regular films.
-Many people visit him and pay a ‘donation’ to see the movies.
+This somewhat unconventional cinema house is an absolute must for film lovers!
+Reg Hartt is a captivating man, and has opened a (quite illegal) cinema in his house and shows regular films.
+It’s a Toronto must to stop by and pay a ‘donation’ to see movies.

-What makes it even more interesting, though, is the way Hartt will randomly stop a film mid-through to discuss it.
+What makes it even more interesting is the way Hartt will randomly stop a film mid-through to discuss it.
 His commentaries are hardly an annoyance – in fact, most find them to enhance the experience!

-Hartt often has to fight with officials to keep his cinema open, and so it has no promised future.
-Rather visit it while you are there before it’s too late!
+Hartt often has to fight with officials to keep CineForum open, and so it has no promised future.
+It’s better to visit before it’s too late!

 #5 – Tiff Bell Lightbox

-This gigantic center takes up an entire block and is situated right in the heart of Toronto’s entertainment district.
+This gigantic center takes up an entire block right in the heart of Toronto’s entertainment district.
 You can visit the center to enjoy films, talks, parties, and exhibitions all year!
-It’s also home to the International Film Festival, as well as other smaller festivals throughout the year.
+There’s the International Film Festival, as well as other awesome festivals in Toronto throughout the year.

-Anyone remotely interested in film, screenwriting and the rest of the industry will enjoy a visit to the center’s library.
-It holds a wealth of knowledge on the topic.
+Anyone remotely interested in film, screenwriting and the rest of the industry will enjoy the center’s library, it holds a wealth of knowledge.